webforj/webforj-documentation/docs/components/splitter.md

 ## Nesting

-Splitters nesting allow developers to create complex layouts with levels of resizable panels.
+Splitter nesting allows you to create complex layouts with levels of resizable panels.
 It enables the creation of sophisticated user interfaces with granular control over the arrangement and resizing of content.

 To nest Splitter components, instantiate new `Splitter` instances and add them as children to existing `Splitter` components.
 This hierarchical structure allows for the creation of multi-level layouts with flexible resizing capabilities.
 The program below demonstrates this: